velvia/presentations/2014-filodb/filodb.md

 ## Use Cases

+TODO: Get rid of "I want" and turn into a list of "Breakthroughs" or "Why you should care"

 - I want really fast Spark SQL queries on Cassandra
 - I love Parquet, but HDFS is a pain, and/or I need more flexibility
     + Idempotent writes, easily add new columns and rows